 When these things are done, they can have some screen time until we tell them that it has been enough (usually about 1-2 hours a day is plenty, unless we have movie night… then its a little more).

-For the “one chore idea” I just found this & love it:
+For the “one chore idea” I just made these & love it: